 I also saw a former college club teammate of mine.
-He’s the assistant coach at our alma mater, and in line for the head job now that the head coach is retired.
+He’s the assistant coach at our alma mater, and in line for the head job now.
 I think the last time we saw each other was 2013 when I visited them in pre-season.

 Of course the NCAA Division I final match was that night.
 I did not attend, but those I spoke with afterwards said the environment was much better than for Thursday’s Semifinals.

 Overall, I enjoyed the event quite a bit.
 Although the city of Seattle was more interesting to me, I didn’t have as good an experience at the convention there in 2013.
 That is a function of not knowing as many people there, though.
 I had lost a lot of contacts after my years away from US volleyball (see my reports here, here, here, and here), and was there by myself.
 I have since developed a base of contacts, and it’s always more fun when you can spend time with people you know.

 6 Steps to Better Practices - Free Guide